connectrpc/connectrpc.com/docs/governance/rfc/004-dart-implementation.md

 ## Why

 Dart is a popular programming language powering frameworks like Flutter which is used for cross-platform app development.
-This will help grow Connect's adoption.
+This project will bring Connect support to the growing Flutter and Dart ecosystem.

 ## Anticipated complications